jrswathi99/TradeAnalysis/README.md

 5. Extend the analysis to include currency effects and exchange rate pass-through mechanisms for a more comprehensive inflation prediction system.

-## Contact

-For questions about this research, please contact [Your Contact Information].

-## License

-[Specify the license under which this project is released]